brennan-thomas/lift-risk/Test_Plan.md

 TRA1.7: Whitebox<br>
 TRA1.8: Functional<br>
 TRA1.9: Unit<br>
+RESULT: Cross-validation procedure is followed, resulting in results output for each fold<br>

 TRA2.1: **Training Test 2**<br>
 TRA2.2: This test will ensure that each model of the cross-validation training process is succesfully trained<br>